shinyblink/sled/README.md

 module you wanna build.
 It'll get added to the same directory where the others are.
 Or, if you are particularly lazy, just add the module name to the make invocation.

+# License
+Most non-trivial files contain an explicit statement regarding the license.

+Anything with no statement follows the ISC, with the copyright holder being Adrian "vifino" Pistol, as per the `COPYING` file in this project.

 # Support
 Support for sled is done on a if-i-can-find-the-time basis.
 Mostly, this project is for myself.
 I'll try to help everyone, but I might take some time.